Bhaktapur: Changu Narayan

-Changu Narayan is an ancient Hindu temple located near the village of Changunarayan in the Kathmandu Valley on top of a hill at the eastern end of the valley.
+Changu Narayan is an ancient Hindu temple located near the modern village of Changunarayan in the Kathmandu Valley on top of a hill at the eastern end of the valley.
 It is 6 km to the north of Bhakathapur and 22 km from Kathmandu.
 The temple is one of the oldest Hindu temples of the valley and is believed to have been constructed first in the 4th century.
-Changu Narayan is the name of Vishnu, and the temple is dedicated to him.
+Changu Narayan is named after Vishnu, and the temple is dedicated to him.
 A stone slab discovered in the vicinity of the temple dates to the 5th century and is the oldest such stone inscription discovered in Nepal.
 It was rebuilt after the old temple was devastated.
 Many of the stone sculptures date to the Licchavi period.
 Changu Narayan Temple is listed by UNESCO as a World Heritage Site.